klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 new caver.klay.KIP7([tokenAddress])
 ```
-Creates a new KIP7 instance with all its methods and events.
+Creates a new KIP7 instance with its bound methods and events.

 **Parameters**